xivid/cil-text-classification-2018/README.md

 # CIL Text Classification Project

 This is the codebase for the team `Satisfaction` on Project 2: Twitter Sentiment Classification in the course Computational Intelligence Lab of ETH Zurich in Spring 2018.

-We achieved the first place on the Kaggle competition with ELMo (Deep contextualized word representations) + Multi-layer RNN + ensemble method.
+With ELMo (Deep contextualized word representations) + Multi-layer RNN + ensemble method, we achieved a classification accuracy of 0.88620, winning the first place on the Kaggle competition (private leaderboard).
+After the competition deadline, with more tunning we achieved a even higher accuracy of 0.88700 (private) or 0.89180 (public), setting new records for both leaderboards.

 Problem statement: Given a tweet from which a smiley (`:)` or `:(`) has been removed, determine whether it used to contain a positive or a negative smiley.